top of page

 ADOPTION TEAM

-LOOKED AFTER & ADOPTED CHILDREN’S PSYCHOLOGY SERVICE
+LOOKED AFTER & ADOPTED CHILDREN’S PSYCHOLOGY

-This service provides highly specialist psychological and therapeutic support for the borough’s looked after and adopted children, young people, families, carers and other professionals involved in their care.
+We support specialist psychological and therapeutic support for the borough’s looked after and adopted children, young people, families, carers and other professionals involved in their care.

-Children with disabilities
+SEND & children with disabilities

 The Children with Disabilities Team supports children and young people, aged from birth to 18 with,